 Pitt's Writing Program offers classes in a broad range of creative writing classes every term.

-The Electronic Poetry Center at SUNY-Buffalo offers resources that focus on "digital and contemporary formally innovative poetries, new media writing, and literary programming."
+The Electronic Poetry Center offers resources that focus on "digital and contemporary formally innovative poetries, new media writing, and literary programming."

-Pitt offers non-credit informal writing classes for older adult learners through the College of General Studies .
+Pitt offers non-credit informal writing classes for adult learners age 50 and higher through the College of General Studies .